 In order to monitor for GPS-collared sheep mortalities and obtain general locations of sheep throughout the study period, monthly telemetry flights were conducted with a fixed-wing aircraft (Sky Aviation, Driggs, Idaho).
 These flights were increased to two times per month during the summer season (June - August) to assist field crews in locating GPS-collared sheep from the ground.
-Mortalities were investigated as soon as possible on the ground, and standard necropsy procedures were conducted.
+All of the GPS collars contain an activity sensor, which is programmed to switch the collar to mortality mode after 6 hours of inactivity (VHF pulse rate switches to 100 beats per minute instead of 45 BPM for an active animal).
+Mortalities were investigated as soon as possible on the ground with standard necropsy procedures.